 The Internet can be a wonderful thing, but there is one problem even for experienced readers: distractions!
 Even as an experienced reader used to browse the web, distractions can become a problem from time to time.

 Edge uses the feature called Immersive Reader – and it does it well!
 Not only can you change the width and spacing of the text, as well as change the background color.
-There is also an option to let the computer read the text back to you!
+Let the computer read the text back to you is also an option!
 Sure it’s speech synthesis, but there are plenty of voice options to choose from depending on your needs.

 When you use the speech synthesis, the part being read is also highlighted while the rest of the text is on a grayed-out background.
 This makes it easy to follow along, while the computer reads your text.